Building momentum for 2022

 Robert Falck, founder and CEO

 In many ways, 2021 was Einride’s biggest year ever.
-We celebrated our five year anniversary and all the milestones we’ve accomplished in the last half decade: the launch of the first Einride Pod, the world’s first autonomous drive on a public road, setting a speed record at the Top Gear track, and more.
+We celebrated our five year anniversary and all the milestones we’ve accomplished in the last half decade: the launch of Einride's first autonomous vehicle, the world’s first autonomous drive on a public road, setting a speed record at the Top Gear track, and more.

 In May, we closed our largest investment round yet, bringing on new investors from around the world that are interested in driving this change in the industry and beyond.
 We received awards for our innovations, from Fast Company’s Most Innovative Companies to the TIME 100 Best Inventions of the year.
 And we launched our business in the U.S., the world’s largest transport market and one that is ripe for a massive transformation.